dcsw/webtorrent-desktop/CONTRIBUTING.md

   been downloaded, even though the files are byte for byte identical.
 This ensures that the codesigning worked and is valid.

-- Smoke test WebTorrent Desktop on each platform.
+- Smoke test WebContent Desktop on each platform.

   See Smoke Tests below for details.
 Open DevTools on Windows and Mac, and ensure that the auto updater is running.
 If the auto updater does not